JasmineW2812/NEXTGroup3Jasmine/week10/week10.md

 ## Day 5 - Friday 28/03/25

 ### During session
-Created the testing document and user guide
+Created the testing document - includes test plan, evidence of non-functional testing and test cases which were written by me and Jacob

+user guide- Includes all 3 types of users and screenshots

 ### Issues
 N/A